dk808080/Reinforce/README.md

 <b>Reinforce -</b> This web project aim to facilitate posting and auto-grading the quizzes for students by faculties.
 <br/>
 It also has an admin panel that is the super user of the website.
 Faculties can easily post their quizzes to a student group on a single mouse button click and students are notified via a email.
-Student can put their queries to faculties and fellow students.
+Student can put their queries to faculties and fellow students. <br/>
+This is also a mobile friendly application.

 ## Use Case Diagram
 ![alt usecase](https://github.com/dk808080/Reinforce/blob/main/Diagrams/use%20case.png)